 Use a different password for each account to prevent all of your accounts becoming vulnerable.

 If you suspect your password has been compromised, change it immediately.

 Stay safe out there.

 Sometimes, just sometimes, a book comes along which tends to re-define certain aspects of expectation.

+This new release from Paul White, DARK WORDS, is a book which contains several short stories, poetry and some written works which defy classification, they are… prose, articles, essays for want of interpretation.
 Each written piece is deep, meaningful and emotive.
 Paul explores avenues, dark avenues of the human psyche where many dare not venture.Hurt, fear, pain, self-harm, love, hate, loathing, love lost, depression, loneliness, anger, suicide, anxiety, all these and more are considered within the pages of DARK WORDS.